jasminecronin/intro-computer-graphics/Assignment 5/README.md

 KNOWN ISSUES:
  - Celestial bodies do not have an axial tilt
- - Celestial bodies do not rotate in an orbit
+ - Celestial bodies rotate in orbit around the sun, however Earth's moon does not rotate around Earth
  - No option to pause animation or adjust speed

 All Textures were retrieved from: